jeffrey-hu/Kleiner-Perkins-Application/README.md

 # Kleiner-Perkins-Application

-Design Doc is uploaded as a pdf on this repo
+Design Doc and personal statment are uploaded as pdfs on this repo